gecio/gecio.github.io/docs/_optimist/storage/s3_documentation/Versioning/index.en.md

 [Boto3](#Boto3)
 =============
 In Boto3 we first need S3 credentials so that a script can be used.
-For details see: [Create and Use S3 Credentials](CreateAndUseS3CredentialsEN.md)
+For details see: [Create and use S3 credentials #Boto3](https://docs.gec.io/optimist/storage/s3_documentation/createanduses3credentials)

 # Enable versioning